wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.8.2 =
+* Added AutoIt and PowerShell
+* Fixed a bug causing single line comments on the last line without carriage return to be ignored.
 * Fixed bug causing crayon.js to fail when show-plain-default was enabled thanks to http://www.stuarticus.com/

 = 1.8.1 =